 In accordance with PRC 21080.3.1(b), Ohlone/Costanoan-Esselen Nation provided MPWMD a formal request for notification and information on proposed projects for which MPWMD will serve as lead agency under CEQA in a letter dated June 28, 2015.
 To date, no other California Native American Tribes have requested notification from MPWMD pursuant to PRC 21080.3.1(b).
 Accordingly, MPWMD provided formal notification of the opportunity to consult on the proposed project (PRC 21080.3.1(d)).
 Additionally, the NAHC indicated that in response to a query of its Sacred Lands File, that MPWMD should contact Indian Canyon Mutsun Band of Costanoan to discuss potential cultural resources within the vicinity of the proposed project.
-MPWMD contacted Indian Canyon Mutsun Band of Costanoan via letter dated March 08, 2023 and left a message with the office receptionist on May 12, 2023.
-To date, no response to the outreach has been received.
+MPWMD contacted Indian Canyon Mutsun Band of Costanoan via letter dated March 08, 2023.
+To date, no response to these letters has been received.